Virgil Hooe: Midnight Sun

 Hooe co-founded the Midnight Sun Volleyball Club, along with Dan Knecht, to continue training local players beyond the two-month high school season.
 "We just wanted to make high school volleyball better, middle school volleyball better, because it was a sorry array when we started this thing," he later said.

 The club's year-round schedule and exposure to outside competition for players from a young age was credited with raising the level of play in local high schools.
 The club also held classes to help players navigate their college recruitment process.
 Hooe conducted clinics for both players and coaches, and former players began returning as coaches to further strengthen the local volleyball ecosystem.
 He also conducted clinics for students in places outside of Anchorage, such as the Kenai Peninsula, to promote and grow the game in more remote parts of Alaska.
 The Midnight Sun later opened branches in the Kenai Peninsula, the Mat-Su Valley, and Juneau.

 Hooe later said that they initially had to "beg kids to come out".
 The club fielded just 10 players in 1980.
 By 1986, the Midnight Sun had multiple former players playing NCAA Division I volleyball.
 One of them, Diana Jessie, became the first Alaskan to play on an NCAA champion with the 1987 Hawaii team while another, Leisa Wissler, was Alaska's first high school All-American.
 By 1988, the club had over a dozen alumni that had played Division I. By 1995, the club had produced over 130 college volleyball players.

 Hooe made annual trips with the club to the prestigious Volleyball Festival held at UC Davis in Davis, California, beginning with the inaugural edition in 1984.
 At the 1988 event, he was honored with a distinguished service award for his contributions to Alaskan volleyball.
-The Midnight Sun under-18 girl's team won the 1988 USVBA Junior Olympics consolation bracket in Fort Collins, Colorado.
-By then, the club comprised 11 teams, including 10 girl's teams.
-In 1990, the Midnight Sun elite under-18 girl's team won their division at the 10th annual Southern California Holiday Tournament in Los Angeles, which was the best finish by an Alaska junior volleyball team in a national competition.
+The Midnight Sun under-18 girls' team won the 1988 USVBA Junior Olympics consolation bracket in Fort Collins, Colorado.
+By then, the club comprised 11 teams, including 10 girls' teams.
+In 1990, the Midnight Sun elite under-18 girls' team won their division at the 10th annual Southern California Holiday Tournament in Los Angeles, which was the best finish by an Alaska junior volleyball team in a national competition.
 In 2013, the Midnight Sun under-18 team went 10–1 and won their division at the 30th annual Volleyball Festival in Phoenix, Arizona, marking their best finish at the prestigious competition.
 The team, which included Hooe's daughter, Morgan, was seeded 28th out of 45 squads and beat a team from Santa Clarita, California, in the championship final.
 By then, the Midnight Sun comprised 24 teams.

 In 1988, Hooe helped bring a Major League Volleyball match between the Chicago Breeze and the Minnesota Monarchs to Anchorage, with the two teams facing off in a regular-season match at the West Anchorage High School gymnasium on March 26 in front of about 1,300 spectators.